01-edu/public/subjects/listremoveif.md

 Write a function `ListRemoveIf` that removes all elements that are equal to the `data_ref` introduced in the argument of the function.

-- In case the list is empty print the message `no data on list`.

 - Use pointers wen ever you can.